ChenyangGao/python-epub3/docs/tutorial.md

 ## Introduction

-[python-epub3](https://github.com/ChenyangGao/python-epub3) is a Python library for managing ePub 3 books, however it can also be used to operate ePub 2.
+[python-epub3](https://github.com/ChenyangGao/python-epub3) is a Python library for managing ePub 3 books, even though it can also be used to operate ePub 2.

 Install through [github](https://github.com/ChenyangGao/python-epub3):